 - Incorrect entry of diagnosis codes.

 - Missing reports, such as lab and radiology.

 A majority of hospitals have an EHR system that has been federally tested and certified for the government’s incentive program, according to the Office of the National Coordinator for Health Information Technology (ONC), but there is still much work to be done.
 Only 9% of providers were fully compliant with ONC’s 2015 EHR certification with products that enable open APIs, according to an eHealth Initiative survey.

 Steps to Improving Data Quality

 Just like treating an aggressive cancer, tackling the data quality problem requires multiple strategies.
 Efforts currently underway among organizations include:

 - Improving existing standards by implementing a set of national interoperability standards for information systems.

 - Working toward developing an enterprise master patient index at the institutional level.

 - Participating in public and private healthcare information exchanges, which studies show can facilitate faster service to patients and reduce costs by avoiding preliminary treatments such as tests.

-- Implementing data validation technologies into EMR systems to verify the accuracy, meaningfulness and security of data.
+- Implementing data validation technologies into EHR systems to verify the accuracy, meaningfulness and security of data.